scionproto/scion/doc/dev/run.rst

 Various helper files are also generated for the benefit of scripts and tooling of the test infrastructure, for example, ``gen/sciond_addresses.json`` is a simple mapping from AS number to the address of the corresponding :doc:`scion daemon </manuals/daemon>` instance.

+If  :option:`scion.sh topology -d` command is used, additional configuration files are created to enable running the SCION services in docker containers (see `docker`_).
+Otherwise,  a configuration file is created to enable running the SCION services as plain processes (see `supervisor`_)

 supervisor
 ----------